 When you are placed on probation, there are strict guidelines that you must follow.
 In a situation where one of the guidelines is not being followed or a rule is broken, it is considered a violation of your probation.
 It is up to your probation officer to determine whether or not to "violate" you.

-What is a violation of probation?
-What happens when you clamped down as a fish on that hook?
-If a probation officer believes you violated a condition of probation they will fill out an affidavit.
-They will outline in that affidavit those conditions that they believe you violated.
+- If a probation officer believes you violated a condition of probation he or she will fill out an affidavit.
+He or she will outline in that affidavit those conditions that he or she believes you violated.
 That affidavit will then go in front of the judge — either a felony judge, or a misdemeanor judge, depending upon what probation you're placed on.
 If you're placed on probation in Florida for felony, then typically it will go in front of the Department of Corrections felony judge.

-If you're placed on a county probation, which is usually for misdemeanors, then you will go in front of a county judge.
-Usually, it's the judge that was assigned to your initial case, unless the judge was reassigned, or in some districts, circuits, or counties, they have a specific probation judge that will hear your violation of probation case.
+- If you're placed on a county probation, which is usually for misdemeanors, then you will go in front of a county judge.
+Usually, it's the judge who was assigned to your initial case, unless the judge was reassigned, or some districts, circuits or counties have a specific probation judge who will hear your violation of probation case.

 - Consequences of Probation

 Violation of probation proceedings is different from other criminal proceedings: